19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 ### Transcript

 101\.
-Where a document has been prepared or certified by a person subject to military law in the course of his duty, a transcript thereof authenticated by him or by an officer shall have the effect of the original and shall be presumed correct.
+Where a document has been prepared or certified by a person subject to military law in the course of his duty, a transcript thereof authenticated by him or by an officer or a senior military expert shall have the effect of the original and shall be presumed correct.

+[28/2009 wef 01/04/2010]

 ### Representation

-102\.—(1) Subject to any other provisions of this Act, an accused shall have the right to be represented in his defence before a subordinate military court by an advocate and solicitor, if provided by him, or by any officer in the Singapore Armed Forces.
+102\.—(1) Subject to any other provisions of this Act, an accused shall have the right to be represented in his defence before a subordinate military court by an advocate and solicitor, if provided by him, or by any officer or senior military expert in the Singapore Armed Forces.

+[28/2009 wef 01/04/2010]

 (2) Where an accused is not represented by a person in accordance with subsection (1) and —